Latinos Pay More for Energy Than What They Use

 • Finance retrofits and address split incentives

-• Increase equitable access to rooftop photovoltaics
+• Increase fair access to rooftop photovoltaics

 • Disincentivize high energy consumption and emissions